bvulaj/ask-these-questions/README.md

+#Ask These Questions
-# Questions for an interviewer from an interviewee
+### Questions for an interviewer from an interviewee
 A curated, categorized list of questions that you may want to know the answers to before accepting a job offer in the software field.

 ## Engineering practices